Atlantic Cape’s Natalie Devonish Overcomes Odds as Worthington Campus Dean

 That’s when the counselor, Darlene Lathan, sat her down and said, “What’s going on?
 You can do anything.
 Why are you getting in trouble again?”

-Instead of hounding her, Lathan put her on a tour of New Jersey colleges with other students to see a world she had not seen or thought of before.
+Instead of hounding her, Lathan put her on a tour of New Jersey colleges with other students to show her a world she had not seen or thought of before.
 From that moment, everything changed.

 A Life Changed